 For home services business, offline marketing remains an effective solution for reaching new customers.
-The key to success is integrating your online presence into your offline promotions.
+The key to success is integrating your online presence into your offline promotions by hiring online marketing experts.
 If you do this, you’ll instantly be able to better track and gauge the effectiveness of your advertising.

 Want to embed this infographic on your website?